 It’s essential to find out which academics are doing research that encompasses your area of interest.
 You probably already know some important names, but don’t leave it at that.
 Ideally you want to feel inspired by scholars whose work really excites you – and who you’d love to work with – so it’s important to cast your net wide.
 Here are some tips to get going:

 - Start with your own department.
 Are there any lecturers you know or who you could approach with whom you could discuss your ideas, and who might be able to recommend potential supervisors?
-Your current institution may well be the place to study, but it’s important to investigate other options the UK or further afield.
+Your current institution may well be the place to study, but it’s important to investigate other options in the UK or further afield.

 - Make use of science databases to find relevant articles and publications in your area of interest.